Lambdanaut/Picowars/README.md

 * Getting units attack range doesn't account for places they can't move to(like mountains)
 * If you have zero gold, infantry is selected by default and you can still build it.
 * The build-unit prompt shows the same goldcost for player 2 as player 1.
 Fix it so each player sees their own goldcost for each unit
+* AI can attack and capture in the same turn